Supplier Terms and Conditions

 a.
 The protections provided for in this Paragraph shall be treated as supplementing the terms of any separate confidentiality or non-disclosure agreement between Buyer and Seller.
 Nothing contained in these Terms shall be construed as abrogating any protections to which Buyer otherwise may be entitled under the terms of another agreement governing confidentiality and nondisclosure.

 c.
-Seller agrees that at all times and notwithstanding any termination or expiration of this Agreement it will hold in strict confidence and not disclose to any third party Confidential Information of the Buyer, except as approved in writing by Buyer, and will use the Confidential Information for no purpose other than performance of its contractual obligations to Buyer.
+Seller agrees that at all times and notwithstanding any termination or expiration of this Contract it will hold in strict confidence and not disclose to any third party Confidential Information of the Buyer, except as approved in writing by Buyer, and will use the Confidential Information for no purpose other than performance of its contractual obligations to Buyer.
 Seller shall only permit access to Confidential Information to those of its employees or authorized representatives having a need to know and who have signed confidentiality agreements or are otherwise bound by confidentiality obligations at least as restrictive as those contained therein.
-Seller may not modify, reverse engineer, decompile, create other works from the intellectual property or sensitive information of Buyer, or disassemble any software programs contained in the Confidential Information without the prior written consent of Buyer
+Seller may not modify, reverse engineer, decompile, create other works from the intellectual property or sensitive information of Buyer, or disassemble any software programs contained in the Confidential Information without the prior written consent of Buyer.
+Seller is responsible for any breach regarding Confidential Information that it provides to any third party pursuant to this paragraph.

 d.
 Seller shall immediately notify Buyer in writing upon discovery of any loss or unauthorized disclosure of the Confidential Information.